venkatesh16031999/dockerized-nodejs-app/README.md

 ### docker-compose up --build

-This one command setup everthing you need to run a backend server which makes developer's life easy.
+This one command will setup everthing you need to run a backend server which makes developer's life easy.